msporny/charter-ietf-multiformats/README.md

 Items that are out of scope for the group include:

-* Standardizing multiformats that are not explicitly listed in the charter.
+* Standardizing Multiformats that are not explicitly listed in the charter.
-* Creating or standardizing new data formats identified by a multiformat byte header.
+* Creating or standardizing new data formats identified by a Multiformat byte header.
 * Determining whether one data format is better than another data format.
-* Changing current Multiformat header assignments in a way that breaks backward compatability with production deployments.
+* Changing current Multiformat header assignments in a way that breaks backward compatibility with production deployments.